-***UPDATE: New for 2016 / 2017 the Kurt Kinetic Rock & Roll is now a SMART TRAINER and a SMART CONTROLLED TRAINER.
+***UPDATE: The Kurt Kinetic Rock & Roll is now a SMART TRAINER and a SMART CONTROLLED TRAINER.
 What this means is that it comes with the Kinetic inRide as standard.
 So the trainer and Kinetic inRide is exactly the same as discussed here, just you do not need to buy them separately as the Kinetic inRide comes already attached when you buy it.

 Also, there is the option to have the Rock and Roll with a ‘Roll Smart Control’ that turns the trainer into an interactive turbo trainer that can be controlled by software.***